pilotmoon/popclipweb/site/dev/config.md

 | `values`        | Array                | Required for `multiple` type | Array of strings representing the possible values for the multiple choice option.                                                                                                                                                                                                                                                       |
 | `value labels`  | Array                | Optional                     | Array of "human friendly" strings corresponding to the multiple choice values.
 This is used only in the PopClip options UI, and is not passed to the script.
 If omitted, the option values themselves are shown.                                                                                                                        |
 | `inset`         | Boolean              | Optional                     | If true, the option field will be shown inset to the right of the label, instead of under it.
 Default is false.                                                                                                                                                                                                                         |

+## Format

+### Localizable Strings

+Fields shown as "String (Localizable)" type may be either a string or a dictionary.
+If you supply a string, that string is always used.
+Alternatively, you can supply a dictionary mapping language codes (`en`, `fr`, `zh-hans`, etc.) to strings, and PopClip will display the string for the user's preferred language if possible, with fallback to the `en` string, which is always required.

+### Null values

+Plist does not have a native way to represent the `null` value of JSON and YAML.
+In PopClip extensions, you use `<false />` in a Plist where you would use `null` in JSON or YAML.